aws-samples/aws-securityhub-to-slack/README.md

     + Select Next

    **Parameters with values to fill out in Create Stack**
         **StackName**: EnableSecurityHubFindingsToSlack
         **IncomingWebHookURL**: Paste what you just copied from Slack API pages **SlackChannel**: Enter the same Slack Channel name that you chose above (#alerts) **MinSeverityLevel**: Choose the minimum Severity Level you want to be notified in Slack, example HIGH would only send high severity findings, LOW sends all findings .

    + Complete Create Stack form
    + Select Next, fill out any Tags and select Next again
    + Accept IAM Resource creation
    + Select Create Stack, CloudFormation will then begin creating the stack
    + Wait for the CloudFormation console to report stack creation complete

-4. Create Security Hub Custom Actions
+4.	**Create Security Hub Custom Actions** .
-a.
-In the Security Hub navigation pane (https://console.aws.amazon.com/securityhub/) select Settings then choose the Custom Actions tab.
-Select Create custom action.
+    + In the Security Hub navigation pane (https://console.aws.amazon.com/securityhub/) select Settings then choose the **Custom Actions** tab.
+Select **Create custom action**.
 Then in the Create custom action pop up, specify the action name, description and ID then choose OK to create the action.

-•	Name: Send to Slack
+   **Parameters with values to fill out in Create Custom Action
-•	Description: This custom action sends selected findings as channel in a Slack Workspace
+    **Name**: Send to Slack
-•	Custom action ID: SendToSlack
+    **Description**: This custom action sends selected findings as channel in a Slack Workspace **Custom action ID**: SendToSlack

 5. Navigate to “Testing Custom Actions in AWS Security Hub” at the end of this post.